 Critical Inquiry

-We examine AI beyond its dominant narratives of progress and harm, and instead focus on infrastructures, histories, and power structures.
+We examine modern AI beyond its dominant narratives of progress and harm, and instead focus on infrastructures, histories, and power structures.
 We foster literacies about data, algorithms, and AI transcending disciplinary and social boundaries.

 Majority World(s)